-Levels Indicative content Marks Level 5 Please see following 17-20 The response analyses the given interpretation, and compares and contrasts a range of aspects of the given interpretation with aspects of other interpretations studied, to produce a thorough, detailed analysis of how the interpretations differ.
-There is a fully compared and aspecial analysis of whether are interpretations and other interpretations.
-There is a fully supported and convincing analysis of why the given interpretation and other interpretations differ, explained in terms of when the interpretations were created and their place within the wider historica debate.
-The response demonstrates a range of detailed and accurate knowledge and understanding that is fully relevant to the question. • This is used to develop a full explanation and thorough, convincing analysis, using second order historical concepts, of the issue in the question.
-Level 4 13-16 The response analyses the given interpretation, and compares and contrasts some aspects of the given interpretation with aspects of other interpretations studied, to produce an analysis of how the interpretation differ. s • There is a supported analysis of why the given interpretation and other interpretations differ, explained in terms of when the interpretations were created and their place within the wider historical debate.
+Levels Indicative content Marks Level 5 Please see 17-20 • The response analyses the given interpretation, and compares and contrasts a range of aspects of the given interpretation with aspects of other interpretations studied, to produce a thorough, detailed analysis of how the interpretations differ. following page(s) Ø • There is a fully supported and convincing analysis of why the given interpretation and other interpretations differ, explained in terms of when the interpretations were created and their place within the wider historical debate. • The response demonstrates a range of detailed and accurate knowledge and understanding that is fully relevant to the question. • This is used to develop a full explanation and thorough, convincing analysis, using second order historical concepts, of the issue in the question.
+Level 4 13-16 • The response analyses the given interpretation, and compares and contrasts some aspects of the given interpretation with aspects of other interpretations studied, to produce an analysis of how the interpretations differ.
+A • There is a supported analysis of why the given interpretation and other interpretations differ, explained in terms of when the interpretations were created and their place within the wider historical debate.

 Levels Indicative content Marks The response demonstrates a range of accurate knowledge and understanding that is fully relevant to the question. • This is used to develop a full explanation and analysis, using second order historical concepts, of the issue in the question.
-Level 3 9-12 The response analyses the given interpretation, and compares and contrasts a few aspects of the given interpretation with aspects of other interpretations studied, to produce a partial analysis how the interpretations differ. • There is some analysis of why the given interpretation and other interpretations differ, explained in terms of when the interpretations were created and their place within the wider historical debate.
+Level 3 9-12 • The response analyses the given interpretation, and compares and contrasts a few aspects of the given interpretation with aspects of other interpretations studied, to produce a partial analysis how the interpretations differ. • There is some analysis of why the given interpretation and other interpretations differ, explained in terms of when the interpretations were created and their place within the wider historical debate.
 The response demonstrates accurate knowledge and understanding that is relevant to the question.
 This is linked to an analysis and explanation, using second order historical concepts, of the issue in the question.
-Level 2 5-8 The response analyses the given interpretation, and compares and contrasts a few aspects of the given interpretation with aspects of at least one other interpretation studied, to show how the interpretations differ. • There is a basic explanation of why the given interpretation and the other interpretation(s) differ, explained in terms of when the interpretations were created and their place within the wider historical debate.
+Level 2 5-8 The response analyses the given interpretation, and compares and contrasts a few aspects of the given interpretation with aspects of at least one other interpretation studied, to show how the interpretations differ.
+There is a basic explanation of why the given interpretation and the other interpretation(s) differ, explained in terms of when the interpretations were created and their place within the wider historical debate.
 The response demonstrates some knowledge and understanding that is relevant to the question.
-This is used to attempt a basic explanation, using second order historical concepts, of the issue in the question.
-Level 1 1-4 The response compares the candidate's own knowledge and understanding to the interpretation, or uses knowledge and understanding of the time in which it was created, to analyse the given interpretation.
-There is no consideration or no relevant consideration of any other interpretations.
-There is no consideration or no relevant consideration of any other interpretations.
+This is used to attempt a basic explanation, using second order historical concepts, of the issue in the question. all a Level 1 1-4 • The response compares the candidate's own knowledge and understanding to the interpretation, or uses knowledge and understanding of the time in which it was created, to analyse the given interpretation. æ There is no consideration or no relevant consideration of any other interpretations.
 The response demonstrates basic knowledge that is relevant to the topic of the question.
 There is an attempt at a very basic explanation of the issue in the question, which may be close to assertion.
 Second order historical concepts are not used explicitly, but some very basic understanding of these is apparent in the answer.
 Level 0 0 No response or no response worthy of credit.